How to convert a local user account to a network user account

 Learn how to re-use an existing home folder with a user account in another domain in this advanced article.

-While there is no direct process to convert a local account to a network account, you can re-use an existing user's home directory with a different user account.
+Although there is no direct process to convert a local account to a network account, you can re-use an existing user's home directory with a different user account.
 For example, if your company or school is deploying an Open Directory or an Active Directory server, you can use the following steps to re-use an existing user's home directory while logging in with a network account.

-Note: In order to perform these steps you will need to log in with a different administrative user than the user you're trying to convert.
+In order to perform these steps you will need to log in with a different administrative user than the user you're trying to convert.
 If there is only one local user on the system, it may be necessary to create another local admin user before proceeding with these steps.

 Important: You should back up the user's home folder before proceeding with these steps.

 These steps let you perform the following tasks: